h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Max Runtime in Minutes Before Triggering the Finish Button
 - Max Runtime in Minutes Before Triggering the 'Abort' Button
 - Pipeline Building Recipe
+- Kaggle username
+- Kaggle Key
+- Kaggle submission timeout in seconds
 - Make Python Scoring Pipeline
 - Make MOJO Scoring Pipeline
+- Attempt to reduce the size of the Mojo
 - Measure MOJO Scoring Latency
 - Timeout in Seconds to Wait for MOJO Creation at End of Experiment
 - Number of Parallel Workers to Use during MOJO Creation